The Andalucia Grand TourCulture, history, art and monuments

 Having enjoyed a delicious lunch, we will continue onto Ronda where we will check into our hotel for two nights.
 This Victorian building has been thoughtfully refurbished as a modern and stylish hotel, whilst maintaining its historic roots.
 A Toma favourite!

-In the evening we will walk together to a local restaurant for dinner and see the town of Ronda illuminated at nighttime.
+In the evening we will walk together to see the town of Ronda illuminated at nighttime.
 The history will be saved until tomorrow, as we look forward to a walking tour with a local guide.

 The town of Ronda enjoys an incomparable setting, perched high above the Tajo Gorge.
 On both sides are houses clinging precariously to sheer cliffs above the 300-foot abyss.
 Ronda also has beautiful and historic art and architecture, with one of the oldest bullrings in the country as well as Roman and Moorish ruins.